rkuma183/wilsonmar.github.io/_posts/2017-09-04-elastic-query.md

 ES is great at <strong>faceting</strong> (more than one per facet).

-ES is a document store like MongoDB.
+ES is a "document store" like MongoDB.

 ## Data structure